robotology/robotology-superbuild/README.md

 ## Windows Subsystem for Linux
 The [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) (wsl)  lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified.

 As all the software running on Linux distributions can run unmodified on Windows via WSL, to install the robotology-superbuild in WSL you can just install a Debian-based distribution for WSL, and then follow the instructions on how to install the [robotology-superbuild on Linux](#linux).
-As the WSL enviroment is nevertheless different, there are few things you need to care before using the robotology-superbuild on WSL, that are listed in the following, depending on whetever you are using WSL2 or WSL1 .
+As the WSL enviroment is nevertheless different, there are a few things you need to care before using the robotology-superbuild on WSL, that are listed in the following, depending on whetever you are using WSL2 or WSL1.

 ### WSL2

 #### Run graphical applications on WSL2
-The Linux instance in WSL2 are running as part of a lightweight virtual machine, so effectively the IP addresso of the WSL2 instance will be different from the IP address of the Windows host, and the Windows host can communicate with the WSL2 instance thanks to a virtual IP network.
+The Linux instance in WSL2 are running as part of a lightweight virtual machine, so effectively the IP address of the WSL2 instance will be different from the IP address of the Windows host, and the Windows host can communicate with the WSL2 instance thanks to a virtual IP network.
 For this reason, to run graphical applications on WSL2, you first need to install an X Server for Windows.
 Furthermore, you will need to configure your application to connect to the X Server that is running on the Windows host, you can do so by adding the following lines in the `~/.bashrc` file of the WSL2 instance: